The bridge from mainland Victoria to Phillip Island

 If you would like to book a ticket for the nightly parade and be brought from Melbourne you can purchase your ticket to just the parade here.
 If you would like to book a 12 hour day tour which takes you to a number of places and includes a ticket in to the penguin parade then you can purchase your ticket here.

 The Nobbies Centre is an ecotourism destination located at Point Grant, on the western tip of Phillip Island (see map).
-It features educational displays and the usual cafe and gift shop however, it is the magnificent rugged scenery that steals the show.
+It features educational displays and the usual cafe and gift shop.
+However, it is the magnificent rugged scenery that steals the show.
 Go for a stroll along the Nobbies boardwalk and see the blowhole which has been created by the large southern swells that can hit the coast.
 Hopefully, if the weather is right you will be treated to a blowing blow-hole with water crashing and splashing everywhere!
 Maybe see some Silver Gulls nesting while you walk around, usually during spring and early summer.
 Rug up here as the wind can be chilly.

-The scenery is just fantastic on this part of the island and if you stand at The Nobbies and look across the ocean you will see seal rock in the distance which is home to the largest colony of seals in Australia.
+The scenery is just fantastic on this part of the island and if you stand at The Nobbies and look across the ocean you will see seal rock in the distance.
+This is home to the largest colony of seals in Australia.
 To see the seals up close and personal you will need to take a cruise, if you would like to purchase a ticket for the cruise you can purchase one here.
 You can also book a cruise while on the island.
 If you would like to include the seal cruise as part of a full-day tour to the island then you can purchase a ticket for the tour here.

 Phillip Island Circuit